tsender/auto_scene_gen/documentation/creating_vehicle_nodes.md

 - The client has informed the vehicle nodes that is okay for them to run

 Once the OK status changes to false, the reset procedure is triggered (all of this takes place inside the vehicle status callback):
-1. The vehicle disabled timestamp is recorded
+1. The vehicle disabled timestamp is recorded.
 2. If the incoming vehicle status message was not preempted (i.e, the simulation was not aborted due to a detected issue), then:
    - The `save_node_data` function will be called allowing the node to save any internal data to a save directory on the computer where the client resides.
    - The function `check_for_rerun_request` will be called allowing the node to request a rerun of the last scenario if it detected a potential problem that should not have occurred (this is left to the user to decide).